Trade Show Vendor Application & Contract

 (Please read carefully and save for reference.)

 2. Groups representative of the state and national organizations will be given first consideration.
-Management reserves the right to determine the eligibility of any participant not in keeping with charter and purpose of the show.
+Management reserves the right to determine the eligibility of any participant not in keeping with the charter and purpose of the show.

 3. EXPO reserves the right to limit the number of horses from one breed or participant due to limited time and space.